A Cubical Language for Bishop Sets: Introduction

-Recently, type theorists have discovered that these difficulties can be overcome by considering instead \emph{proof-relevant} predicates \cite{altenkirch-kaposi:2016:nbe,coquand:2019,shulman:2015}, and that the resulting constructions are best understood as instances of \emph{Artin gluing}~\cite[Expos\'e I, Ch.~9]{sga:4}.\footnote{Researchers have been aware of connections between computability predicates and gluing for much longer, but restricted to the \emph{fiberwise proof-irrelevant} fragment of a gluing category \cite{mitchell-scedrov:1993,jung-tiuryn:1993,fiore-simpson:1999}.}
+Recently, type theorists have discovered that these difficulties can be overcome by considering instead \emph{proof-relevant} predicates~\cite{altenkirch-kaposi:2016:nbe,coquand:2019,shulman:2015}, and that the resulting constructions are best understood as instances of \emph{Artin gluing}~\cite[Expos\'e I, Ch.~9]{sga:4}.\footnote{Researchers have been aware of connections between computability predicates and gluing for much longer, but restricted to the \emph{fiberwise proof-irrelevant} fragment of a gluing category~\cite{mitchell-scedrov:1993,jung-tiuryn:1993,fiore-simpson:1999}.}

-Gluing-based techniques for type theory are perhaps most developed in the context of \emph{weak} metatheorems such as homotopy canonicity \cite{kapulkin-sattler:2019,shulman:2015} and homotopy parametricity \cite{uemura:2017}, where it suffices to consider mathematically natural notions of model in which substitution does not strictly commute with the constructs of type theory \cite{joyal:2017}.
-Canonicity and normalization are also susceptible to gluing arguments, but these arguments have generally relied on explicit constructions and computations rather than leveraging categorical techniques and results as in the weak case \cite{coquand:2019,kaposi-huber-sattler:2019}.
+Gluing-based techniques for type theory are perhaps most developed in the context of \emph{weak} metatheorems such as homotopy canonicity~\cite{kapulkin-sattler:2019,shulman:2015} and homotopy parametricity~\cite{uemura:2017}, where it suffices to consider mathematically natural notions of model in which substitution does not strictly commute with the constructs of type theory~\cite{joyal:2017}.
+Canonicity and normalization are also susceptible to gluing arguments, but these arguments have generally relied on explicit constructions and computations rather than leveraging categorical results as in the weak case~\cite{coquand:2019,kaposi-huber-sattler:2019}.
+Subsequent to the writing of this paper, Sterling and Angiuli~\cite{sterling-angiuli:2021} have used proof-relevant logical predicates to establish normalization for cubical type theory, building on Sterling and Harper's observation that such arguments can be carried out in the internal type theory of a gluing model~\cite{sterling-harper:2021}.